-\Box Applying the exception under ESEA section 1111(b)(3)(A)(ii); or a.
+- ii.
+Minimum N-Size (ESEA section 1111(c)(3)(A)): - a.
 Provide the minimum number of students that the State determines are necessary to be included to carry out the requirements of any provisions under Title I, Part A of the ESEA that require disaggregation of information by each subgroup of students for accountability purposes.